Terminology for keywords and phrases used by manufacturing industry

 Component Failure – A component fails to meet the required standard.

-Corrosion – It is the natural and gradual conversion of metals by chemical and/or electrochemical reaction with their environment into a more stable state such as an oxide, hydroxide or silfide.
+Corrosion – The natural and gradual conversion of metals by chemical and/or electrochemical reaction with their environment into a more stable state such as an oxide, hydroxide or sulfide.

 Chlorine – A compound of atoms used to provide lubrication with extreme pressure.
-Is be diluted to make water safe.
+It is be diluted to make water safe.

-Corrosion – A chemical reaction when metal is exposed to oxidisation making it more liable to rust.
+Corrosion – A chemical reaction when metal is exposed to oxidization, making it more liable to rust.

-Galvanic Corrosion – Also known as dissimilar metal corrosion occurs when two dissimilar metals are immersed in a conductive solution.
-A condition sometimes seen in detergent based cleaning systems.
+Galvanic Corrosion – Also known as dissimilar metal corrosion, occurs when two dissimilar metals are immersed in a conductive solution.
+A condition is sometimes seen in detergent-based cleaning systems.

 Corrosion Protection – A layer of fluid to protect from corrosion.